sgomezmelo/Brownian-Dynamics/README.md

-# Brownian Dynamics/Grand Canonical simulation of SAS-6 self assembly
+# Grand canonical Brownian dynamics simulations of adsorption and
+self-assembly of SAS-6 rings on a surface

 ## Introduction

-The code in this repository implements a coupled Brownian Dynamics/Grand Canonical Monte Carlo (BD/GCMC) routine to model the self assembly of the Spindle Assembly Abnormal Protein 6 (SAS-6) into nonameric rings.
+The code in this repository implements a coupled Brownian Dynamics/Grand Canonical Monte Carlo (BD/GCMC) routine to model the self-assembly of the Spindle Assembly Abnormal Protein 6 (SAS-6) into nonameric rings.
 The algorithm solves the Langevin equations of motion of suitably coarse grained particles on a 2D fluid in contact with a reservoir which allows for particle exchange, thus modelling adsorption via statistical simulation of GCMC.
 The repository also includes a file for the fitting of coagulation fragmentation equations (CF) in the reaction limited approximation to the simulated concentrations in time.
 This is the official repository of the manuscript "Grand canonical Brownian dynamics simulations of adsorption and self-assembly of SAS-6 rings on a surface".

 ## Libraries